Tushar00728/DSA/README.md

 ## Strings
 * reversestr.cpp - Program to reverse string
-* strpalindrome.cpp - Check whether a String is Palindrome or not
+* strpalindrome.cpp - Program to check whether a String is Palindrome or not
-* stringrotation.cpp - Write a Code to check whether one string is a rotation of another
+* stringrotation.cpp - Program to check whether one string is a rotation of another
 * countandsay.cpp - Count and Say problem
 * longestpalindrome.cpp - Longest palindromic Substring
-* validshuffle.cpp - Write a Program to check whether a string is a valid shuffle of two strings or not
+* validshuffle.cpp - Program to check whether a string is a valid shuffle of two strings or not
 * printallsubseq.cpp - Print all the subsequences of the string
+* permutationstr.cpp - Program to print all permutations of a given string